 8 a.m.
 I tip toe in the joint playroom/office.
 He instantly notices my departure from the kitchen and whines.
 Three seconds later he comes prancing in.
 I offer him toys to play with.
 He’s not interested.
 He follows me to the desk where I try to get some work done and reaches his arms up for me.
 He wants to nurse, again.

-Oh crap, I almost forgot about the laundry.
+I almost forgot about the laundry.
 And the dogs’ breakfast.
 And the morning dishes.
-Thankfully, baby is no longer demanding my attention and is thoroughly entertained by closing and opening the bathroom door.
+Thankfully, baby is no longer demanding my attention and is thoroughly invested in closing and opening the bathroom door.
 Whatever keeps you happy, bud.
 Except … wait, no, you cannot play in the bathroom cabinets under the sink.

 *Fifth tantrum of the day * because I wouldn’t let him play with potentially toxic sprays and lotions.